Woman getting an MRI for thyroid eye disease testing

 After Diagnosis

-Once TED is diagnosed the focus is on managing the disease and preventing its progression.
+Once TED (Thyroid Eye Disease) is diagnosed the focus is on managing the disease and preventing its progression.
 Your thyroid eye disease treatment may include medications to reduce inflammation, thyroid hormone regulation or in severe cases surgery to address eye symptoms.
 Monitoring is key to tracking the progression of TED and adjusting treatment as needed.

 When to Retest or Monitor TED